leijurv/reverse-fizzbuzz/README.md

 # Reverse FizzBuzz

 Some people attempt to compute the `n`th digit of Pi, where `n` is some huge number.
 For example, a little while ago Google calculated the 100 trillionth digit of Pi (aka: 10^18).
 This is the same idea: compute the `n`th character of FizzBuzz, where `n` is huge.
-But when **I** say "huge" **I** don't mean 10^18, I mean 10^10000000, like I literally mean "1" with ten million "0"s after it.
+But when **I** say "huge" **I** don't mean 10^18, I mean 10^10000000000, like I literally mean "1" with ten billion "0"s after it.

 See the following example cases: